oracle-apac-user-group/graalvm-polyglot/labs/4_performance.md

 ```
 $ ./gradlew assemble
 ```
 This builds and outputs the ```./build/libs/complete-0.1.jar```.
-As a standlone Micronaut application, you can run the application by using HotSpot JVM.
+As a standalone Micronaut application, you can run the application by using HotSpot JVM.

 ```
 $ java -jar .build/libs/complete-0.1.jar